materialsinnovation/pymks/doc/intro.rst

 Meet PyMKS
 ==========

-In this short intro, we will demonstrate how to use 2-point statistics to objectively quantify microstructures, predict effective properties using homogenization and predict local properties using localization.
-More technical details can be found in the `theory section <THEORY.html>`__.
+In this short introduction, we will demonstrate the functionality of PyMKS to compute 2-point statistics in order to objectively quantify microstructures, predict effective properties using homogenization and predict local properties using localization.
+If you would like more technical details amount any of these methods please see the `theory section <THEORY.html>`__.

 .. code:: python